wadehuber/codeexamples/python220/python220_0/README.md

 [Video](https://youtu.be/U2bcCsYFAlQ) (5:09): Indentation is important in Python - its how we indicate code blocks.
 This video walks through some of the things you need to know about.

+### controlflowintro.py

+Control flow fundamentals: conditionals (ternary operators), for loops, and while loops.
+Demonstrates dynamic typing and f-strings.

+### loc_counter.py

+A practical example showing how Python can be useful for software engineers.
+This script recursively analyzes a directory of Python files and reports: total lines, code lines, comment lines, and blank lines.

+**Usage:** `python loc_counter.py [directory]` (defaults to current directory)

+**Shows:** File I/O, loops, string methods, command-line arguments, and the `os` module.